ganeshIIT/todo/README.md

+# TODO list

-“# TODO listA simple app to manage your daily tasks## Features* List of daily tasks”
+A simple app to manage your daily tasks

-Excerpt From
-Beginning Git and GitHub
-Mariot Tsitoara
-This material may be protected by copyright.
+## Features

+- List of daily tasks